Special Educational Needs (SEND)

 Policy

-Please click here to download the federation SEND Policy 2023-24
+Please click here to download the Federation’s SEND Policy: YCAT SEND Policy 24-25

-The policy is also available in SEND Policy 2023-24 Large Print
+The policy is also available in large print: YCAT SEND Policy 24-25 Large Print

 Information Report

-The report is also available in SEND Information Report 2023-24 Large Print
+The report is also available in large print: SEND Information Report 2023-24 Large Print

 Accessibility Plan